Skip to content

 INFO

-APatch is a root solution similar to Magisk or KernelSU which is one of the best of both.
+APatch is a root solution similar to Magisk or KernelSU that combines the best of both.
 It combines Magisk easy and convenient installation method via boot.img with KernelSU powerful kernel patching abilities.

-What is the difference of APatch and Magisk?
+What is the difference between APatch and Magisk?

 Magisk modifies the init system with a patch to the ramdisk of your boot image.
 APatch patches the kernel directly.

-What is the difference of APatch and KernelSU?
+What is the difference between APatch and KernelSU?

-KernelSU requires your device's kernel source code, which is not always provided by the OEM.
-APatch only need your stock boot.img.
+While KernelSU requires your device's kernel source code, which isn't always provided by the OEM, APatch only need your stock boot.img.

-What is the difference of APatch, Magisk and KernelSU?
+What is the difference between APatch, Magisk, and KernelSU?

-APatch allows you to optionally not modify SELinux, this means the app thread can be rooted without libsu and IPC.
+APatch optionally allows not modifying SELinux.
+This means that the app's thread can be rooted without the need for libsu and IPC.

 KPModule provided.